GameChangerCloud/doc-gamechanger/_tabs/tutorial.md

 *  `Float` a signed double-precision floating-point value.
 *  `String` a UTF-8 character sequence
 *  `Boolean` true or false
 *  `ID` represents a unique identifier, used to fetch an object or as key for a cache.

-GameChanger use thoses ones but also provide its own set of scalars:
+GameChanger use these but also provides its own set of scalars :

 *  ObjectID
 *  Date